Direct LDL Cholesterol

 What does the test result mean?

 Elevated concentrations of LDL, as measured with the direct LDL-C test, indicate a greater risk of developing heart disease.
-Concentrations decrease in response to lipid-lowering lifestyle changes and/or drug therapies and indicate a decreased risk of heart disease.
+Concentrations of LDL-C decrease in response to lipid-lowering lifestyle changes and/or drug therapies indicating a decreased risk of heart disease.

 Low concentrations of LDL are not generally a concern and are not monitored.
 They may be seen in patients with an inherited lipoprotein deficiency and in patients with hyperthyroidism, infection, and inflammation.